lzfwan150789/DistributedADMM/README.md

 # DistributedADMM
-This project implement a based-ADMM distributed filter from weighted least squares perspective
+This project implements a based-ADMM distributed filter from weighted least squares perspective.